-- Travellers' diarrhea is the most common illness affecting travellers.
+Travellers' diarrhea is the most common illness affecting travellers.
 It is spread from eating or drinking contaminated food or water.

-- Risk of developing travellers' diarrhea increases when travelling in regions with poor standards of hygiene and sanitation.
+Risk of developing travellers' diarrhea increases when travelling in regions with poor standards of hygiene and sanitation.
 Practise safe food and water precautions.

-- The most important treatment for travellers' diarrhea is rehydration (drinking lots of fluids).
+The most important treatment for travellers' diarrhea is rehydration (drinking lots of fluids).
 Carry oral rehydration salts when travelling.

 Typhoid is a bacterial infection spread by contaminated food or water.
-Risk is higher among pediatric travellers, travellers going to rural areas, visiting friends and relatives or travelling for a long period of time.
-Travellers at high risk visiting regions with typhoid risk, especially those exposed to places with poor sanitation should speak to a health care provider about vaccination.
+Risk is higher among children, travellers going to rural areas, travellers visiting friends and relatives or those travelling for a long period of time.

 Insects and Illness

 Travellers are advised to take precautions against bites.

 Crimean-Congo haemorrhagic fever